Bassind History, Family Crest & Coats of Arms

 Another 46 words (3 lines of text) are included under the topic Early Bassind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bassind family to the New World and Oceana
+Migration of the Bassind family

 Amongst the settlers in North America with this distinguished name Bassind were John Bass who settled in Virginia in 1637; followed by another Thomas Bass in Virginia in 1653; Gregory Bass settled in Virginia in 1642; Abraham Bass settled in Maryland in 1774.